Bear Mythology worldwide.

 I’ve loved their presence.

-And to all of them, there were Sacred Bears.
+And to all of those Human societies, there were Sacred Bears.

 Discover the profound symbolism of bears across various cultures.
 Highlighting their roles as emblems of strength, spiritual guides, and protectors.
 This article delves into the historical and cultural significance of bears.
 It explores how they have been revered and symbolized in traditions around the world.